 As one team made plans to visit a local hospital, the team leader sensed God encouraging them to speak boldly about Christ.
 Upon arrival, they visited a children’s ward and went from bed to bed, asking patients if they wanted prayer in Jesus’ name.
 Though hesitant, one mother allowed them to pray for her sick child.
-While they prayed, people gathered around with their sick children.
+While the team prayed, people gathered around with their sick children.
 Before long, many were asking for prayer and healing for their children.
 Team members took courage at this response and prayed for 20 patients, in the end also visiting four other wards.

-Team member, Sumera*, expressed, “I was very afraid in the morning, when told that we would be boldly praying in the name of Jesus among Muslims as that could create a dangerous situation for us.
-But, as we prayed for the first patient and patients kept coming to us, I didn’t feel any pressure and was rejoicing over God’s provision.”
 When it was time to leave, the team connected these patients with a local pastor for further follow-up.

+Team member Sumera* expressed, “I was very afraid in the morning, when told that we would be boldly praying in the name of Jesus among Muslims, as that could create a dangerous situation for us.
+But as we prayed for the first patient, and patients kept coming to us, I didn’t feel any pressure and was rejoicing over God’s provision.”

 Another team visited a community in the desert.
-Last year, the people there had received food packs provided by our team in response to a famine.
-The villagers, most of which are Hindu, were excited to receive the team.
-Kyval*, one of the villagers, expressed, “Since you gave us food packs and prayed for our situation, we have seen growth in our provisions.
+The previous year, people there had received food packs provided by the OM team in response to a famine.
+The villagers, most of whom are Hindu, were excited to receive the team a second time.
+Kyval*, one of the villagers, said, “Since you gave us food packs and prayed for our situation, we have seen growth in our provisions.
 For the past 12 months, we could feed ourselves and our cattle.
 For decades, we were struggling to come to this point and that never happened until you prayed.
 Please keep coming and praying for us.”